N4t4ly4/AutoSalesDatabase/README.md

 # AutoSalesDatabase
-Design and SQL for an imaginary Car Dealership
+Relational Design and SQL for an imaginary Car Dealership Database